defencedigital/moduk-service-manual/app/views/accessibility/understanding-defence-environments/README.md

 People working in Defence can have issues including:

+- devices with limited battery power
-- low to no 3G and 4G onboard ships
+- low to no 3G and 4G, for example on ships
 - not being able to use 2-factor authentication
 - wearing restrictive kit, such as thick gloves
-- devices with limited battery power

-In Defence envoronments, accessibility needs can be permanent, temporary or situational.

 ## Consider the battlespace

-You might need to consider accessibility issues in the battle environment, including:
+You might need to consider accessibility issues in battle environments, including:

 - low light, red light or no light
 - very noisy environments or the need for silence